PanchoVillaJunior/gov/documents/constitution.md

 ## Article I: Fundamental Principles of Government

 **1. The People and the Head of State**
 The people are the highest authority of the republic.
 The President is merely a servant of the people, elected every three years at a national assembly.
-The Head of State may only be removed by constitutional procedures enumerated below.
+The Head of State may only be removed by constitutional procedures enumerated below, and this is done by the coincidence of at least two of them.
 An integral part of power is the People’s Council, which serves as the government, and for the purposes of this Constitution, both terms are interchangeable.

 *Note: The Zapatistas strongly emphasize direct democracy and collective decision-making, reflected in this article.*